How to turn off the notification sound when changing volume in Windows 11

 - The Nuclear option: How to mute all system notifications for a truly silent experience.

-If you hover your mouse over the speaker icon in the taskbar and use the scroll wheel, Windows 11 changes the volume in silence.
+Hover your mouse over the speaker icon in the taskbar and use the scroll wheel to change the Windows 11 volume in silence.

 How to permanently disable the volume sound